tomto66/Topiary-Presetz/README.md

 Topiary Presetz is a plugin that allows the user to define 8 sets of "mix settings", and apply those at the touch of a button.
 Transition from one setting to another can be quantized and timed relative to the (host) transport.

-* Topiary Presetz folder contains the code and a projucer file
+* Topiary Presetz folder contains the code and a projucer file.
-* Topiary folder contains code used by other Topiary modules; code is duplicated to make it easy for you :)
+* Topiary folder contains code used by other Topiary modules; code is duplicated to make it easy for you :).

 ## Compile yourself